The Detour Bridge

 Under the detour bridge "Shoofly" method, staged construction is not required.
 Instead, temporary piers were erected to the north of the existing bridge piers.
 In January 2013, the entire 1100-foot long steel deck truss will be slid over on rails using hydraulic jacks.
 Temporary approach spans at the east and west ends of the truss will link the structure to SE Tacoma Street and Highway 43.

-The temporary detour bridge will remain in place until the new bridge opens in 2016, freeing up the existing alignment for the work crews and removing traffic from the bridge construction zone.
+The temporary detour bridge will remain in place until the new bridge opens in early spring 2016, freeing up the existing alignment for the work crews and removing traffic from the bridge construction zone.
 The construction firm being hired to do this work – Slayden/Sundt Joint Venture – has successfully used this detour bridge method on other bridge projects.

 The detour bridge offers several advantages over staged construction: